silvia-odwyer/Onyx/README.md

 ## Features On The Way
 I am applying for API keys for the following APIs, so that's why their development is slightly delayed.
-- YouTube integration, where users can search for videos, and the first one is sent to the channel.
-- Wolfram|Alpha communication, where Onyx can answer virtually any question, thanks to Wolfram Alpha's decades long research and innovation.
 - Movie DB search and retrieval for movies and their ratings, actors, etc.,
 - Spotify: Provides meta data on various songs.
 - Google Knowledge Graph integration
-- Oxford Dictionaries definitions and synonyms.
-- Unsplash Integration: Allow users to search for any images in the public domain.
 - Basic moderation commands, including kicking users, detecting spam, etc.,

 ## Onyx In Action!